 Solution 2: If this does not work, then do a bleach rinse

-Rinse off the bleach completely, preferably in hot water
+- Rinse off the bleach thoroughly, preferably in hot water

 - Use regular liquid bleach for this purpose.